aaz25/431-2021/labs/lab03/lab03.md

 Next, we’ll be using additional data from the [2021 County Health Rankings Data](https://www.countyhealthrankings.org/) that we saw back in Lab 02.
-We have compiled a larger data set called `chr_data.csv` which you will find in our [Data and Code repository](https://github.com/THOMASELOVE/431-data).
-This data file is the “full” data and contains all of the counties and all available variables.
+We have compiled a larger data set called `lab03_counties.csv` which you will find in our [Data and Code repository](https://github.com/THOMASELOVE/431-data).
+This data file contains all of the counties and a dozen of the available variables in the full County Health Rankings data.

 # Part A: Palmer Penguins (Questions 1-5)